Visoko during the Middle Ages: Mile

 Mile was first recorded in 1244 as the home of the Church of Saints Cosmas and Damian, a possession of the Bosnian bishopric.
 Around 1340, a Franciscan vicarage was established in Mile, the Franciscan monastery in the town was the first in Bosnia.
 The monastery is located by the modern settlement of Arnautovići on the right bank of the river Bosna.
 Mile was the coronation and burial place of Bosnian bans and kings during the medieval Bosnian state and was also the site where the Rusag was held.
-The first king of Bosnia, Tvrtko I Kotromanić, was crowned in Mile in Franciscan church St. Nikola, and later buried there alongside his uncle Stjepan II Kotromanić.
+The first king of Bosnia, Tvrtko I Kotromanić, was crowned in Mile in the Franciscan church of St. Nicholas, and later buried there alongside his uncle Stjepan II Kotromanić.
 An archive with important documents was also located in Mile.

-Visoko's museum houses many artifacts founded by archaeological excavations in the valley.
-One such expedition found a necropolis of stećak, some made in fine detail, including many materials, jewellery, tools, and other artifacts.
+Visoko's museum houses many artifacts found by archaeological excavations in the valley.
+One such expedition found a stećak necropolis, some made in fine detail, including many materials, jewellery, tools, and other artifacts.